d4n3sh/thedaneshproject/content/posts/2008-06-16-how-to-configure-a-static-ip-in-linux.md

 `[root@baboo]# vi /etc/resolv.conf`

 Replace the contents of the resolv.conf file with the parameters below.
-The first parameter &#8220;search&#8221; is your search path followed the nameserver parameters which hold the IPs for your primary and secondary DNS servers.
+The first parameter "search" is your search path followed the nameserver parameters which hold the IPs for your primary and secondary DNS servers.
 `<br />
 search example.com<br />
 nameserver 192.168.0.5<br />